-3. Admission to Candidacy: Any student admitted to work for the Doctor's degree who has been in residence one term or more, who has satisfied the several departments concerned by written or oral examination or otherwise that he has a comprehensive grasp of his major and minor subjects as well as of subjects fundamental to them, who has satisfied the department of modern languages that he can read scientific German and French with reasonable facility, who has shown ability in carrying on research and whose research subject has been approved by the chairman of the division concerned, and whose program of study has been approved by both his major and minor departments may, on recommendation of the chairman of the division in which he is working, be admitted by the Committee on Graduate Study to candidacy for the degree of Doctor of Philosophy.
+3. Admission to Candidacy: Any student admitted to work for the Doctor's degree who has been in residence one term or more, who has satisfied the several departments concerned by written or oral examination or otherwise that he has a comprehensive grasp of his major and minor subjects as well as of subjects fundamental to them, who has satisfied the department of modern languages that he can read scientific German and French with reasonable facility, who has shown ability in carrying on research and whose research subject has been approved by the Chairman of the Division concerned, and whose program of study has been approved by both his major and minor departments may, on recommendation of the Chairman of the Division in which he is working, be admitted by the Committee on Graduate Study to candidacy for the degree of Doctor of Philosophy.
 Members of the permanent Institute staff of rank higher than that of Assistant Professor are not admitted to candidacy for a higher degree.

 A regular form is provided for making application for admission to candidacy.
-This form may be obtained from the chairman of the Committee on Graduate Study, and the application must be on file in the office of the Registrar before the close of the first term of the year in which the degree is to be conferred.
+This form may be obtained from the Dean of the Graduate School, and the application must be on file in the office of the Registrar before the close of the first term of the year in which the degree is to be conferred.
 The student himself is responsible for seeing that admission is secured at the proper time.